Lombok Best Villas I Discover our Turtle Haven

 80-180 EGGS

-Depending on the species and size of the turtle, a clutch will contain between 80-180 eggs.
-During the nesting season, the female turtles will typically lay between six and ten clutches of eggs.
+Depending on the species and size of the turtle, a clutch contains between 80 and 180 eggs.
+During the nesting season, female turtles typically lay between six and ten clutches of eggs.
 In most turtle species, eggs are laid annually.
-Few species are laying eggs every other year, and some twice in one nesting season.
-The sea turtles generally nest in three to four-year cycles.Some turtles, such as Leatherback Sea Turtles, lay around 110 eggs per clutch, whereas other turtles will only lay around 50, such as the Asian Giant Softshell Turtle.
+However, a few species lay eggs every other year, and some may even lay eggs twice in one nesting season.
+Sea turtles generally nest on three to four-year cycles.
+For example, Leatherback Sea Turtles lay around 110 eggs per clutch, while other turtles, such as the Asian Giant Softshell Turtle, lay around 50 eggs.

 NEST LOCATION

-Turtle nests are located in the sand if the mother is a sea turtle, and in dirt and along the sides of river banks and areas near swamps or ponds if the mother is a freshwater turtle.
-Sea turtles usually nest near where they hatched – within 5 to 35 miles / 8 to 50 KM of their hatching sites.
+Turtle nests are located in the sand if the mother is a sea turtle, and in dirt along the sides of riverbanks, swamps, or ponds if the mother is a freshwater turtle.
+Sea turtles usually nest near where they hatched, typically within 5 to 35 miles (8 to 50 km) of their hatching sites.
+Additionally, some species will even dig several holes to act as ‘false nests,’ deterring predators from the real nest.
+After laying eggs in the hole and covering them with dirt or sand, the mother turtle leaves.

 PREDATORS THREATENING TURTLES